cowlicks/tactile_graphics/README.md

 ## Improvements

+Expot it to foo.stl instead of foo.png.stl
+Show scale in STL viewer
 Add a way to convert SVG to STL
-Show scale in STL viewer
 Show loading in the threshold, and stl